gabbyc313/CTS--4000/GC~Submission.md

 I was surprised at first to find out how many cables become decommissioned; logically it makes sense with the scale of the projects and amount it would cost, but I’d assume you’d want to finish something like that when you gain nothing but benefits in the end.
-Another surprise was that some cables become abandoned, some due to the harsh conditions under the water but for others where that's not the case, it takes about 25 years to stop working and they're just left in the sea. (poor turtles) I feel like a good future project someone could look into would be the recycling of these cables or maybe the refurbishings to not lose the materials used.
+Another surprise was that some cables become abandoned, some due to the harsh conditions under the water but for others where that's not the case, it takes about 25 years to stop working and they're just left in the sea. (poor turtles) I feel like a good future project someone could look into would be the recycling of these cables or maybe the refurbishing as to not lose the materials used.
 Not surprising, but an “oh” moment was noticing how North Korea has no cables connected to it, which just demonstrates how isolated the citizens must be.

 ![A screen shot showing no underwater cables connection to North Korea](https://static.wixstatic.com/media/f4640e_1dfb498c3eea40678ba172a46f233cec~mv2.png/v1/fill/w_525,h_408,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/f4640e_1dfb498c3eea40678ba172a46f233cec~mv2.png)